 "It didn't look good.
 I went home and told my wife: 'We have to get ready.'"
 He rode out the storm at home, he said, along with six family members and friends (and a dog) crowded into a small bathroom, the safest room in the house.

-It was 20 years ago that Andrew caused one of the worst natural disasters in U.S. history when it made landfall as a Category 5 storm, devastating south Florida.
-The storm killed 15 people, leveled more than 100,000 houses in Miami-Dade County alone and racked up an estimated $26 billion in damages, according to the National Oceanographic and Atmospheric Administration, where Marks worked at the time.
+Andrew caused one of the worst natural disasters in U.S. history when it made landfall as a Category 5 storm, devastating south Florida.
+The storm killed 15 people, leveled more than 100,000 houses in Miami-Dade County alone and racked up an estimated $26 billion in damages, according to the National Oceanographic and Atmospheric Administration (NOAA), where Marks worked at the time.
 It was the costliest U.S. hurricane on the books until Katrina.

 While hurricanes remain difficult to predict, especially because they can suddenly intensify in ways that are poorly understood, hurricane forecasting has come a long way since 1992.
 [History of Destruction: 8 Great Hurricanes]

 Forecasting has essentially two components: where the hurricane is going (called its track) and how strong it is (its intensity).
-In 1992, hurricane forecasts were issued to only three days, but now they are issued to five — and soon they will be given for up to a week, said Rick Knabb, director of NOAA's National Hurricane Center (NHC), in a teleconference yesterday (July 24).
+In 1992, hurricane forecasts were issued to only three days, but now they are issued to five — and soon they will be given for up to a week, said Rick Knabb, director of NOAA's National Hurricane Center (NHC).

 Track forecasts have improved due in part to the increased numbers of satellites, outfitted with more sophisticated weather-monitoring devices.
 At the same time, supercomputing power has increased exponentially, and computer models used to forecast a cyclone's direction keep improving.
 NOAA also has more aircraft available to it, with better instruments.